juanpc2018/Matrox-MXO2-MAX/README.md

 there are 2 drivers, </br>
 Official v4.6 and Vosic Unofficial driver. </p>

-Official has MAX support, and direct App support: </br>
+Official has MAX support, works from Yosemite 10.10 upto OSX HighSierra 10.13.6 and direct App support: </br>
 AVID ProTools HD, MediaComposer, Adobe MediaEncoder, FinalCutPro, Compressor, and others. </br>
 No Quicktime support. </p>

 Unofficial driver works from Yosemite 10.10 upto OSX HighSierra 10.13.6 </br>
-does Not have MAX, </br>
+does Not have MAX </br>
-but has QuickTime support for QuickTimePlayer Recorder, OBS, Zoom, etc... </p>
+but has QuickTime support for QuickTimePlayer Recorder, OBS, Zoom, vMix, etc... </p>

-Windows 8.1 y W10: </br>
+Windows 8.1 & W10: </br>
 to install drivers Requires to disable: </br>
 Signature Driver Enforcement. </p>